team-photo-app/pixe-front-end/README.md

 ![logo](https://github.com/team-photo-app/photo-app/blob/master/pixe-5.png)

-# An events pic app
+# An events pics app

 PixE is an event pix app that allows users to create events and have guests capture and share pictures.